ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Capabilities

-1. Aggregators may defeat the robustness of the system by emitting bogus output shares.
+1. Aggregators may defeat the robustness of the system by emitting incorrect aggregate shares.
-     * There is no way to detect bogus output share except by applying heuristics to aggregate results that are outside of DAP's scope (e.g., if the DAP task is measuring the average height of a human population, then a result of 9 meters is clearly bogus).
+     * There is no way for aggregators to detect a fraudulent aggregate shares except by applying heuristics to aggregate results that are outside of DAP's scope.
+For instance it may be apparent from the aggregate result that one or more aggregators have emitted an incorrect aggregate share.
-1. If Clients reveal identifying information to Aggregators (such as a trusted identity during Client authentication), Aggregators can learn which Clients are contributing input.
+1. If Clients reveal identifying information to Aggregators (such as a trusted identity during Client authentication), Aggregators can learn which Clients are contributing reports.
-     1. Aggregators may reveal that a particular Client contributed input.
+     1. Aggregators may reveal that a particular Client contributed reports.
-     1. Aggregators may attack robustness by selectively omitting inputs from certain Clients.
+     1. Aggregators may attack robustness by selectively omitting reports from certain Clients.
           * For example, omitting submissions from a particular geographic region to falsely suggest that a particular localization is not